anyForecast/anyforecast/README.rst

 Microservice API for providing forecasting services.

 A docker-compose.yml file is provided for building all the required services, which include

     * mlflow
-        Used for tracking and serving machine learning models
+        Used for tracking and serving machine learning models.

     * jupyterlab
         Used for code experimentation, developing, data analysis and whatever the user wants.